HOCKEY NOVA SCOTIA AWARDS

 HNSMC, HNSFC and Hockey Canada Award of Merit nomination form (to be used for these awards only)

-HNS Awards nomination form: Use this form for all awards except Order of Merit/Awards of Merit.
+HNS Awards nomination form (to be used for all awards except Order of Merit/Awards of Merit)

 Completed forms can be mailed to: